 Access to geospatial data has transformed geographic information systems (GIS) technology into one of the most widely used and comprehensive analytical tools for professionals in many fields.
 FAU students in varied subject areas such as geosciences, anthropology, civil engineering, biology, environmental science, and urban planning employ GIS in various class activities and projects.
-FAU Libraries is now able to offer students dedicated workstations where the necessary software, computers, and assistance are available to all.
+FAU Libraries, working closely with the FAU Department of Geosciences, is now able to offer students dedicated workstations where the necessary software, computers, and assistance are available to all.

 The GIS Corner is located at Wimberly Library, Boca Raton Campus, on First Floor West in the Alumni Alcove just outside of the Government Information and Maps Department Office (LY 109).
 This workspace provides two computers with updated GIS software as well as assistance from a graduate student assistant during designated hours.